Proposed merger between Union Pacific and Norfolk Southern

-The proposed merger between Union Pacific Corporation and Norfolk Southern Corporation would unite two major U.S. railroads, creating what would be the first single-line railroad linking the Atlantic and Pacific coasts.
+The proposed merger between Union Pacific Corporation and Norfolk Southern Corporation would unite two major U.S. railroads, creating what would be the first single-line railroad linking the Atlantic Coast and the Pacific Coast.
 It was announced on July 29, 2025, following an agreement reached by the two freight railroads the previous day, and approved by shareholders in November.
+The resulting railroad would be named The Union Pacific Transcontinental Railroad.

 Union Pacific has proposed acquiring Norfolk Southern in a transaction valued at about $85 billion, consisting of both stock and cash.
 If approved, the merged company would operate under the Union Pacific name and have an estimated total value exceeding $250 billion.
 The merged network would span more than 50,000 route miles across 43 states and connect about 100 ports in North America.

 Proponents of the deal cite the potential for faster service, expanded intermodal offerings, and increased competition with trucking, while critics warn of reduced competition and further consolidation in the U.S. rail industry.
-The merger is subject to review by the Surface Transportation Board under rules adopted in 2001, with a decision expected in 2027.
+The merger is subject to review by the Surface Transportation Board, with a decision expected in 2027.